External Fellowship / Award Opportunities

 American Association of University Women: American Fellowships

 AAUW American Fellowships support women scholars who are completing dissertations, planning research leave from accredited institutions, or preparing research for publication.
 Applicants must be U.S. citizens or permanent residents.
 Candidates are evaluated on the basis of scholarly excellence; quality and originality of project design; and active commitment to helping women and girls through service in their communities, professions, or fields of research.
-(Deadline: November)
+(2025 Deadline: September 30, 2026; Deadline: TBD)

 American Association of University Women: International Fellowships

 International Fellowships are awarded for full-time study or research in the United States to women who are not U.S. citizens or permanent residents.
 Both graduate and postgraduate studies at accredited U.S. institutions are supported.
 Recipients are selected for academic achievement and demonstrated commitment to women and girls.
 Originally designed to provide Latin American women opportunities for graduate and postgraduate study in the U.S., the International Fellowships program awarded its first fellowship in 1917.
 The program now includes women from around the world, and International Fellowships have been awarded to more than 3,600 women from more than 150 nations.
-(Deadline: November)
+(2025 Deadline: September 30, 2025; 2026 Deadline: TBD )

 American Association for Cancer Research Scholar-in-Training Awards